 Responsible lending is a term that can get thrown around in the lending industry—it sounds great and certainly makes financial institutions look good when they use it...
 But practically speaking, what does it mean?
 And more importantly, how does it affect you as a business owner?

-If your lender claims to practice responsible lending, here are the top six characteristics you should expect to see in them:
+If your small business lender claims to practice fair and responsible lending, here are the top six characteristics you should expect to see in them:

 1. They believe in you

 When your lender offers you financing, it should be because they have high confidence in your ability to pay back the loan.
 While it may be frustrating that lenders sometimes offer you a smaller loan amount than you originally requested, they’re almost certainly working with your best interest in mind.
 If your lender is responsible, you want them to provide you with only the amount you can afford to repay without having to default, re-borrow or refinance.

 2. They have similar business interests

 Lenders that receive payment directly from your business’s gross sales have a responsibility to verify that you can afford to pay back the loan while remaining profitable.
 A responsible lender completing due diligence must verify the expected revenues and expenses of your business, through documents and data from third parties, and set up a term structure that meets your needs.